Vorticode/solarite/docs/index.md

 ## Key Features

+- **Compilation-Free**: No build step required.
+Standard ES6 modules work directly in the browser.
-- **Explicit Rendering**: You control when rendering happens through the manually invoked `render()` method - no unexpected side effects.
+- **Explicit Rendering**: You control exactly when updates happen by calling `render()`.
+No unexpected side effects.
 - **Simple State Management**: No signals and no special state setup required.
 Use regular JavaScript variables and data structures of arbitrary depth.
+- **Two-Way Binding**: Built-in shorthand for connecting data to form elements.
-- **Scoped Styling**: Define styles that apply only to your web component and its children while still inheriting external styles.
+- **Scoped CSS**: Native styles that apply only to your component while still inheriting parent styles--without Shadow DOM.
-- **Automatic Element References**: Elements with `id` or `data-id` attributes automatically become properties of your component class.
+- **Automatic Element References**: Elements with `id` or `data-id` automatically become class properties.

 - **Component Composition**: Attributes are passed as constructor arguments to nested components for easy data flow.
-- **Zero Dependencies**: Single ES6 module with no build steps.
-Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
 - **TypeScript Support**: Includes a comprehensive `.d.ts` file for excellent IDE support and type safety in TypeScript projects.
 - **MIT License**: Free for commercial use with no attribution required.